tuananhbui89/Embedding-Adjustment/OminiControl/README.md

 The qualitative results can be found in the `evaluation_demo` folder.

 ![Results without TEA](demo_images/omini_subject/penguin/3.jpg)
-*Results without TEA: Subject personalization using standard OminiControl pipeline*
+*Results without TEA: Subject personalization using standard OminiControl pipeline.
+Prompt: "this item wearing glasses*

 ![Results with TEA](demo_images/omini_subject_tea/penguin/3.jpg)
-*Results with TEA: Enhanced subject personalization using Test-time Embedding Adjustment*
+*Results with TEA: Enhanced subject personalization using Test-time Embedding Adjustment.
+Prompt: "this item wearing glasses*

 ![Results without TEA](demo_images/omini_subject/clock/1.jpg)
-*Results without TEA: Subject personalization using standard OminiControl pipeline*
+*Results without TEA: Subject personalization using standard OminiControl pipeline.
+Prompt: "this item sitting at the beach with a view of the sea"*

 ![Results with TEA](demo_images/omini_subject_tea/clock/1.jpg)
-*Results with TEA: Enhanced subject personalization using Test-time Embedding Adjustment*
+*Results with TEA: Enhanced subject personalization using Test-time Embedding Adjustment.
+Prompt: "this item sitting at the beach with a view of the sea"*

 ![Results without TEA](demo_images/omini_subject/oranges/6.jpg)
-*Results without TEA: Subject personalization using standard OminiControl pipeline*
+*Results without TEA: Subject personalization using standard OminiControl pipeline.
+Prompt: "this item wearing headphones"*

 ![Results with TEA](demo_images/omini_subject_tea/oranges/6.jpg)
-*Results with TEA: Enhanced subject personalization using Test-time Embedding Adjustment*
+*Results with TEA: Enhanced subject personalization using Test-time Embedding Adjustment.
+Prompt: "this item wearing headphones"*

 ## Reproduce the results